aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets whether shape is horizontally flipped .
+whether shape is horizontally flipped .

 ```
 if(shape.isFlippedHorizontally() == false)